 Preparing an Expression of Interest (EOI)

-The Banks' main objective in advertising requests for expressions of interest (EOIs) is to inform as many eligible consultants as possible about a consulting opportunity under a Bank-financed assignment.
-Conversely, it is the executing agency in the borrowing country that is responsible for the selection of consultants and will be initiating the requests for EOIs.
+The IFIs' main objective in advertising requests for expressions of interest (EOI) is to inform as many eligible consultants as possible about a consulting opportunity under an IFI-financed assignment.
+However, in most instances it is the executing agency in the borrowing country that is responsible for the selection of consultants and will be initiating the requests for EOIs.
 Information contained in the EOI will be used to prepare a short list of the most qualified consultants that will subsequently be invited to submit a proposal for an assignment.
 Fundamentally important, an EOI is the key opportunity for consultants to differentiate themselves from their competitors, during the crucial early selection phase of an assignment.

 The process of getting on the short list is competitive and firms should use the EOI to sell their capabilities and expertise.
 Submissions must address all the prequalification criteria and should be written in a clear, concise, and logical format.
 Contact information for the decision maker will be listed in the request.
-In reviewing EOIs, the main considerations are technical capacity, managerial organization, qualifications relevant to the field of the assignment (e.g., previous work with Banks, sector expertise or, country/regional experience), key staff and local partners.
-Unlike the more formal proposal review process, an EOI is not evaluated according to a points-based system and an EOI is not expected to be a detailed bid or proposition.
+In reviewing EOIs, the main considerations are technical and managerial capacity, best qualifications, and relevant experience in the field of the assignment (e.g., previous work with IFIs, UN agencies, sector expertise or, country/regional experience).
+Unlike the more formal proposal review process, an EOI is not evaluated according to a points-based system but rather, whether minimum requirements for eligibility have been met.
+As such an EOI is not expected to be a detailed bid or proposal.

 It is important to know as much about the assignment as possible prior to preparing the EOI.
-Firms should regularly monitor the pipelines and monthly operational summaries of the Banks to learn of upcoming projects and should contact key staff at executing agencies prior to the advertisement of requests for expressions of interest.
-Many of the Banks' websites contain detailed project information including contact information for executing agencies.
-Firms are also advised to contact the Canadian Trade Commissioner Service through the Canadian embassy or consulate in the borrowing country, to gather project intelligence and ascertain information about local partners.
+Firms should regularly monitor the pipeline, operational summaries, and news releases from the IFIs, to learn of upcoming projects and should contact key staff at executing agencies prior to the advertisement of requests for expressions of interest.
+Many of the IFIs' websites contain detailed project information including contact information for executing agencies.
+Firms are also advised to contact the Canadian Trade Commissioner Service through the Canadian embassy or consulate in the borrowing country, to gather project intelligence and ascertain information about potential local partners.

-- The Asian Development Bank (AsDB)'s Business Opportunities section, provides summary information on new and proposed projects, and procurement notices related to project and technical assistance activities.
+- Asian Development Bank (AsDB)'s Projects & Tenders section, provides summary information on new and proposed projects, and procurement notices related to project and technical assistance activities.
+EOIs are available from the ADB Consultant Management System (CMS).

-- The Caribbean Development Bank (CDB) lists approved projects in the Projects section of its website.
+- Caribbean Development Bank (CDB) lists approved projects in the Project Map section of its website and EOIs are posted on the General Procurement Notices and the Other Procurement Notices pages.

-- The European Bank for Reconstruction and Development (EBRD) publishes Project Summary Documents for each project before Board approval.
-Procurement notices and pipeline information is also available through the Procurement section of the EBRD website.
+- European Bank for Reconstruction and Development (EBRD) publishes Project Summary Documents for each project before Board approval.
+Procurement notices and pipeline information is available through the Procurement notices section of the EBRD website.

-- The Inter-American Development Bank (IDB) provides similar information through the Project Gateway and Project Procurement sections of its website, including project concept documents and procurement plans with detailed budget estimates.
+- Inter-American Development Bank (IDB) provides similar information through the Project page and Project Procurement sections of its website, while REOIs are posted on the Bank-Executed Operational Work (BEO) and also in the Project Procurement section.

 Cover: Cover or title page, should include project title, assignment name, project loan number, firm name, logo, and contact information.